Haiti President Acts To Oust Judges In Power Struggle - UrduPoint

 Haiti President Acts To Oust Judges In Power Struggle

-PortauPrince, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2021 ) :Haiti President Jovenel Moise moved on Tuesday to force out three judges who were proposed as potential interim national leader to replace him in the latest twist of the country's political crisis.
+PortauPrince, (UrduPoint / Pakistan Point News - 10th Feb, 2021 ) :Haiti's President Jovenel Moise tried to force out three judges who were proposed as potential interim national leader to replace him in the latest twist of the country's political crisis.

 Moise says his term in office lasts until February 2022 -- but the opposition argues it should have ended last weekend, in a standoff over disputed elections.